 In fact, ensuring the bees don’t have more space than they actually need is a key skill of beekeeping.
 Generally, a colony build-ups more quickly if the bees don’t have excess air to keep warm.

-On the same point, larger capacity hives may be too big for all but the strongest colonies in the UK; some hives (like the Langstroth) were originally designed for warmer climates and more productive bees.
+On the same point, larger capacity hives may be too big for all but the strongest colonies in the UK; some hives (like the Jumbo Langstroth) were originally designed for warmer climates and more productive bees.

-If a hive is too big for the colony is houses, the bees will struggle, particular in cold or wet weather.
+If a hive is too big for the colony it houses, the bees will struggle, particular in cold or wet weather.
 All these issues and your equipment choices are discussed in detail on our Introduction to beekeeping course or similar run by your local association.